nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  * When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.

- * You can remove all the contact’s tags by typing `t/` without specifying any tags after it.
+ * You can remove all the contact’s tags by typing `t/` without specifying any tags after it, e.g. `editcontact 1 t/`

  Examples: